mitchwadair/tesjs/README.md

     <a href="https://www.npmjs.com/package/tesjs"><img src='https://img.shields.io/npm/dt/tesjs' alt="downloads"></a>
 </p>

-A module to streamline the use of Twitch EventSub in Node.js applications
+A module to streamline the use of Twitch EventSub in Node.js and Web applications

 # WebSockets now Available!
 WebSocket transport is now available in TESjs!
 You can use TESjs with WebSocket transport in your client and server-side applications.
 Keep in mind that the WebSocket transport is currently in [open beta](https://discuss.dev.twitch.tv/t/eventsub-websockets-are-now-available-in-open-beta/41639), so changes could be made that may affect your application negatively until TESjs is able to update.
-You can try this out in TESjs `v1.0.0-beta.0` and higher.
+You can try this out in TESjs `v1.0.0` and higher.

 # Documentation
 Learn how to use TESjs by reading through the [documentation](/doc).
 Supplement your development with the Twitch EventSub [documentation](https://dev.twitch.tv/docs/eventsub) as well.